 Skip to Main Content

-Quick Search is Pratt Institute Libraries' search engine.
+Discovery Search is Pratt Institute Libraries' search engine.
 Use it to locate and view a large selection of library resources.
+This guide will orient you to the basics of using Discovery Search to browse, search, and access articles, books, videos, and more.

 Simply enter in keywords and use the filters on the left side-panel to narrow or widen your search results.
 You can learn some advanced search techniques by looking at our Search Tips here

-If you have trouble finding resources in Quick Search, you can always reach out the Reference Desk for help.
-You can visit the Reference Desk in person, email us at libref@pratt.edu or call us at (718) 636-3704.
+If you have trouble finding resources in Discovery Search, you can always reach out the Reference Desk for help.
+You can visit the Reference Desk in person, email us at libref@pratt.edu, use our Live Chat service, or call us at (718) 636-3704.

-Sometimes Quick Search is not the right tool for the job.
+Sometimes Discovery Search is not the right tool for the job.

 Use it...